pugo/Pugo-Oric/README.md

 The project should be possible to compile on Linux and macOS using CMake.

+It can be built with local libraries as well as with vcpkg.

 ### Dependencies

 The following dependencies are required.